An idea behind the project

 Our solution counts shrimps at a satisfactory level and allows for a more accurate estimation of biomass production.
 These trained models will scale well into new environments and can be applied to different farm locations.
 Our work encouraged the client to take further steps and move from the initial proof of concept to a commercializable application.

 Moreover, our concrete results in the shrimp counting domain open new promising research paths for further production process adjustments.
+The system presents potential for optimizing aquaculture farming and resolving fish farming problems.

 The project was financed by BMEL, the Ministry of Food Policy and Agriculture in Germany.